devnull-cz/c-prog-lang/modules/negative-numbers.md

  01111111	 127
 ```

 On Unix systems the shell reports the -1 return value as 255 in `echo $?`.
-Even
-though the `main()` returns integer (4 bytes), the calling program (shell) gets
+Even though the `main()` returns integer (usually 4 bytes),
-just the low 8 bits and interprets them as unsigned quantity.
+the calling program (shell) gets just the low 8 bits and interprets them as
+unsigned quantity.

 #source return-1.c